H41q/H51q Central Components

-For legacy products, HIMA aims to keep spare parts in stock and provide repair support for at least ten years.
+For passive products, HIMA aims to keep spare parts in stock and provide repair support for at least ten years.
 Component-related, legal, or normative restrictions may apply.
-Products entering the legacy phase may have limited delivery availability and will not receive further updates with new features or certificates.
+Products entering the passive phase may have limited delivery availability and will not receive further updates with new features or certificates.

 HIMA products give you maximum, long-term plant availability.
 To ensure this, we continually modernize our product portfolio with new technologies.
 Compatible successor products ensure your safety system continues to operate smoothly many years after installation.
 This reduces life-cycle costs, avoids unplanned downtime, and ensures investment protection for your assets.

 Next Generation HIQuad X is available